-SharePoint workflows can be used for a variety of different purposes, but in this post I’m going to concentrate on how a basic SharePoint Policy Approval workflow can be used when a document / policy or procedure is changed.
+SharePoint approval workflows can be used for a variety of different purposes.
+In this post I’m going to show how a SharePoint Policy Approval workflow can be used when a document / policy or procedure is changed.

 The short (<4minutes) video below demonstrates this process in practice.

 First, you need to create or update the item or policy you want to use in your workflow.
 If you already have one ready to circulate, jump to step 2.

 1) Prepare / update your Policy

 Let's consider a Health and Safety policy that needs to be revised.
 Revisions can be required for a variety of reasons including legislation changes, to reflect new circumstances or simply to update the policy for a new year.
 In the SharePoint library below you can see that currently version 2 is available.